 Larger Screen

-The very first benefit you’ll notice with tethered photography is getting to see your images as you shoot on a much larger screen.
-You’ll be able to catch things so much easier like making sure your subject is in focus, experimenting with your exposure and lighting, adjusting misplaced props, cleaning up unwanted crumbs, fingerprints and other distracting details.
+The very first benefit you’ll notice with tethered photography is getting to see your images on a much larger screen, such as your desktop computer.
+You’ll be able to make sure your subject is in focus, experiment with your exposure and lighting, adjust misplaced props and clean up unwanted crumbs, fingerprints and other distracting details before you get to editing.
 What a world of difference a larger screen makes!

 More Efficient Shoots

 When you shoot tethered, your photo shoots are more efficient because you’ll take fewer shots.
-This is because you’ll be able to fix your food images as you shoot, which gets you to that “money shot” much quicker.
-I used to take hundreds of images before I started shooting tethered just to be sure I got the shot.
-This made my shoots longer, because I was taking so many images.
+This is because you’ll be able to fix your food images as you shoot, which gets you to the “money shot” much quicker.

 More Efficient Editing

-Since tethering helps you take fewer shots, you will have fewer images to edit during post production.
-You’re also able to do some quick edits during your shoot, so your editing time is reduced significantly.
+I used to take hundreds of images before I started shooting tethered just to be sure I got the shot.
+This made editing take forever, because I had so many images to review.
+So, since tethering helps you take fewer shots, you will have fewer images to edit during post production.
+And, depending on your tethering programs, you’re also able to do some quick edits during your shoot.
+Needless to say, your editing time is significantly reduced with tethered photography.

 Live View

-Depending on your editing software and camera, you’ll get the option of Live View.
-This is a helpful feature that allows you to see your scene come together in real time before you even start taking pictures.
+Depending on your tethering software and camera, you’ll get the option of Live View.
+This is a helpful feature that makes viewing images in real time easy and convenient.
+For example, you can watch your hands place props within the frame as you figure out your composition before even taking a photo.

 Easy Client Feedback

 Knowing how to shoot tethered will come in handy for certain types of clients.
-Some clients will want to be more hands on during the photo shoot to be sure the images align with their creative brief.
-Being able to shoot tethered will be a requirement so they can see the images as you go and provide feedback and approvals.
+Some clients will want to be more “hands on” and will want to review the images as you shoot to provide feedback and approvals.
+So, being able to offer this for your professional photo shoots will make you look like more of an expert.

 No SD Card Worries